 After semantic regions are learned, our model can online analyze the tracklets, i.e. classifying them into semantic regions and predicting their sources and sinks.
-It is unreliable to analyze an online tracklet alone using the models of semantic regions, since when the tracklet is short it may fit more than one semantic region.
+It is unreliable to analyze an online tracklet alone using the models of semantic regions.
 Instead, we first obtain its optimal spanning tree from the training set using the algorithm in Figure 4.
 It is assumed that a pedestrian's behavior at one location is statistically correlated to the behaviors of pedestrians in the training set at the same location.
 The algorithm first correlates the online tracklet with the tracklets from the training set by generating several spanning trees.
 The spanning tree with the minimum entropy on z is chosen for the online tracklet to infer its topic label, source, and sink.